-Tongue-tie (ankyloglossia) in babies can affect breastfeeding and bottle-feeding.
+Tongue-tie (ankyloglossia) in babies can affect both breastfeeding and bottle-feeding.
 Here we explain about tongue-tie symptoms and treatment.

 What is a tongue-tie (ankyloglossia)?